robinrodricks/FluentFTP/README.md

     - File and directory listing for [all major server types](#faq_listings) (Unix, Windows/IIS, Azure, Pure-FTPd, ProFTPD, Vax, VMS, OpenVMS, Tandem, HP NonStop Guardian, IBM OS/400, AS400, Windows CE, Serv-U, etc)
 	- Fully recursive directory listing and directory deletion (manual recursion and server-side recursion)
     - Easily upload and download a file from the server with [progress tracking](#faq_progress)
-    - Easily upload and download a directory from the server with Mirror or Update modes for easy synchronization
+    - Easily upload and download a directory from the server with easy synchronization modes
     - Automatically [verify the hash](#faq_verifyhash) of a file & retry transfer if hash mismatches
     - Configurable error handling (ignore/abort/throw) for multi-file transfers
     - Easily read and write file data from the server using standard streams